Today would have been the 96th birthday of Dean Martin, the King of Cool.

 What’d He Wear?

 Definitely the most casual Rat Packer, as he even wore his tuxedoes with an informal button-down shirt, Dean Martin never let his laidback style get in the way of looking good.
-In fact, Dean shows a good example of how even a minimal sartorial effort can go a long way.
+In fact, Dino shows a good example of how even a minimal sartorial effort can go a long way.

 Evidently, this type of jacket was a Dean Martin favorite, as he later wears a blue version in the film and can be spotted sporting the same type on some of his album covers.
 These jackets – and likely all of his clothing in the film – were custom-tailored for Martin by Sy Devore, the preferred tailor for the Rat Pack and many of their contemporaries.

 Strangely, a few shots of Dean in this scene show him instead wearing a darker block-striped tie with blue and red tones.
-This tie will later be featured in another scene where Dean wears the blue version of the brown striped blazer.
+This tie will later be featured in another scene where Dean wears the blue version of the brown striped jacket.
 Dean also wears this tie for the funeral scene finale.
 Its appearance in this scene is just a continuity error.

 Go Big or Go Home